 In the early 19th century there were two types of constituency, country areas and towns or boroughs.
-In the countryside only the landowners could vote.
-In boroughs the franchise varied but was usually limited.
-However the constituencies had not been changed for centuries and they no longer reflected the distribution of the population.
+In the countryside, only landowners could vote.
+In boroughs, the franchise varied but was usually limited.
+However, the constituencies had not been changed for centuries and they no longer reflected the distribution of the population.
 Industrial towns like Birmingham and Manchester did not have MPs of their own.
-On the other hand some settlements had died out but they were still represented in parliament!
+On the other hand, some settlements had died out but they were still represented in parliament!
 In 'rotten' or 'pocket' boroughs there might be only one or two voters!

 In the early 19th century there were increasing demands for reforms.
 Most people wanted constituencies distributed more fairly and they also wanted the franchise extended but Wellington's party, the Tories, resisted.

 However in 1830 the Whigs formed a government and they tried to introduced reform.
 The House of Commons eventually voted for a reform bill but the House of Lords rejected it.
 The King, William IV, warned that he would create more peers, who favoured the bill unless the Lords agreed to accept it.
 Eventually, the House of Lords backed down and passed the Great Reform Bill.
 It received the royal assent on 7 June 1832.